rugbyprof/4143-PLC/README.md

 - [__Last Day of Class:__](https://msutexas.edu/registrar/_assets/files/pdfs/acadcal2224.pdf) Friday December 8<sup>th</sup>
 - [__Final Exam:__](https://msutexas.edu/registrar/_assets/files/pdfs/finalexamschedulespringfall2023.pdf) Tuesday December 12<sup>th</sup> from 8:00 pm - 10:30 pm

-## Weekly Adventures

-- [ ] Introduction to Go
-  -  [ ] Introduction to Go programming language
-  -  [ ] Setting up the Go development environment
-  -  [ ] Go syntax and basic program structure
-  -  [ ] Variables, data types, and basic operations
-  -  [ ] Control flow statements (if/else, loops)
-  -  [ ] Functions and packages in Go

-- [ ] Data Types and Structures
-  -  [ ] Complex data types (arrays, slices, maps, structs)
-  -  [ ] Working with strings and characters
-  -  [ ] Pointers and memory management
-  -  [ ] Error handling in Go
-  -  [ ] File I/O operations

-- [ ] Concurrency and Goroutines
-  -  [ ] Understanding concurrency in Go
-  -  [ ] Goroutines and channels
-  -  [ ] Synchronization and data sharing
-  -  [ ] Patterns for concurrent programming
-  -  [ ] Error handling in concurrent programs

-- [ ] Object-Oriented Programming in Go
-  -  [ ] Structs and methods in Go
-  -  [ ] Encapsulation and data hiding
-  -  [ ] Inheritance and composition
-  -  [ ] Polymorphism and interfaces
-  -  [ ] Object-oriented design principles in Go

-- [ ] Error Handling and Testing
-  -  [ ] Error handling best practices in Go
-  -  [ ] Panic and recover mechanisms
-  -  [ ] Unit testing in Go (using the testing package)
-  -  [ ] Writing testable code in Go
-  -  [ ] Code coverage and test automation

-- [ ] Advanced Topics in Go
-  -  [ ] Reflection and runtime type information
-  -  [ ] Concurrency patterns (e.g., worker pools, fan-out/fan-in)
-  -  [ ] Memory optimization and profiling
-  -  [ ] Benchmarking and performance tuning
-  -  [ ] Working with external libraries and APIs

-- [ ] Web Development with Go
-  -  [ ] Overview of web development in Go
-  -  [ ] HTTP server programming in Go
-  -  [ ] Routing and handling requests
-  -  [ ] Middleware and authentication
-  -  [ ] Introduction to web frameworks (e.g., Gin, Echo)

-- [ ] Final Projects and Wrap-up
-  -  [ ] Student final projects: Implement a significant Go application
-  -  [ ] Project presentations and feedback
-  -  [ ] Recap and review of course concepts
-  -  [ ] Q&A session and open discussion

 ## Broad Topics

 - [ ] **Names, Binding, and Scope (Declarations)**